Rockies vs. Giants Predictions & Picks - September 16

 Rockies Performance Insights

-- In its previous 10 games with a total, Colorado and its opponents have combined to exceed the over/under on four occasions.
+- In its previous 10 games with a total, Colorado and its opponents have combined to exceed the over/under on five occasions.

 - The Rockies have covered the runline in the one of their previous 10 games that had a set spread.

-- The Rockies have been chosen as underdogs in 130 games this year and have walked away with the win 49 times (37.7%) in those games.
+- The Rockies have been victorious in 50, or 38.2%, of the 131 contests they have been chosen as underdogs in this season.

-- Colorado has a win-loss record of 2-28 when favored by +185 or worse by oddsmakers this year.
+- Colorado has a mark of 29-62 in contests where oddsmakers favor it by +140 or worse on the moneyline.

-- The moneyline set for this matchup implies the Rockies have a 35.1% chance of walking away with the win.
+- The Rockies have an implied victory probability of 41.7% according to the moneyline set by oddsmakers for this matchup.

 Put your picks to the test and bet on with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!